kientech/-IoT-Plant-Watering-System/README.md

-Here's a detailed `README.md` for the "Automatic Plant Watering System" project.
-This guide will help users understand the project concept, set up the environment, and deploy both the hardware and software components effectively.

----

 # Automatic Plant Watering System 🌿

 This project builds a smart plant watering system that automatically maintains soil moisture at optimal levels without manual intervention.
 Using a soil moisture sensor and a motor controlled via relay, the system automatically turns on the motor to water plants when the soil moisture drops below a set threshold.
 Users can also control the motor manually through a web interface.